 The same with Baghdadi.

-Uh I thought at the time it was appropriate to drop the mother of all bombs on Afghanistan.
+I thought at the time it was appropriate to drop the mother of all bombs on Afghanistan.

 Past presidents seem to have agreed with me.

-Um that if you have a window of opportunity to make the world a safer place in the long run, and he did it without creating a forever war.
+And it's been in dispute since, you know, for decades and decades now, that if you have a window of opportunity to make the world a safer place in the long run, and he did it without creating a forever war, I kind of like the Trump doctrine.

 And I would think that part of it you like too.

-I think most presidents up through Roosevelt, up through World War II did agree that we didn't go to war without a vote.
+I think most presidents up through Roosevelt, up through World War II, did agree that we didn't go to war without a vote.

-There wasn't called a why are you defining as as a war, every military action is not necessarily a war.
+Every military action is not necessarily a war.

-The same as the Barbary Pirates was an act of self-defense.
+It's acting in self-defense, the same as the Barbary Pirates was an act of self-defense.

-Well, we know Iran and killed Americans in Iraq and Afghanistan and elsewhere, and they've been fomenting terror throughout the region and targeting Americans.
+Well, we know Iran killed Americans in Iraq and Afghanistan and elsewhere, and they've been fomenting terror throughout the region and targeting Americans.

-Well then the vote should be pretty easy.
+Well, then the vote should be pretty easy.

 You bring it to Congress, and I think Congress probably would have approved of it.